Are you confused between GetResponse and MailChimp? You’re in the right place where all your doubts get clarified by the end of the post.

 - For every campaign, you can integrate Google Analytics.

-- Your account will be suspended if you get lot of unsubscriptions or spam complaints.
+- Your account will be suspended if you get a lot of unsubscriptions or spam complaints.

-- Autoresponders will be sent to those who subscribed through web form.
+- Autoresponders will be sent to those who subscribed through a web form.

-- The templates they offer are very basic that you have to create your own template.
+- The templates they offer are very basic and you have to create your own template.